sirio81/vmcli/README.md

 ==========
 To reduce at the minimum the necessary configuration, you are bound to some convention:

+ - Guest name has to be unique (no guests with the same name).
+ - Considering that we use a shared storage, also virtual disk names have to be unique.
  - Default configuration directory is /etc/vmcli.
  - There's a single configuration file for all clusters named 'clusters.conf'.
 It has to be present in the root of the configuration folder.
  - For each cluster you wish to manage:
   * add a section by editing /etc/vmcli/clusters.conf;
   * create a directory for guests configuration files named 'guests' and a sub folder for each cluster using the same cluster name:
     /etc/vmcli/guests/production
+ - Guest configuration file has the extension '.conf' (or it will be ignored).
  - In guest's configuration file you must set the option '-name'.
- - The guest name has and the guest configuration file name must match.
+ - The guest name and the guest configuration file name must match.
 I.e.

     /etc/vmcli/guests/production/debian.conf

         --name debian

  - It has to be possible to connect to hosts by ssh without specifying user or port (see Cluster Setup).
  - 'socat'; 'parallel-ssh' and all other command used by the vmcli have to be in your user PATH.
  - All hosts use the same qemy/kvm command.